s3131212/snoopguard-artifacts/chatbot-testing-scripts/telegram/README.md

 3. **Wireshark**
    Install Wireshark from [Wireshark · Download](https://www.wireshark.org/download.html).

+### Register Chatbot

+1. **Create Chatbots via BotFather**
+   Use Telegram's BotFather to create two new chatbots:
+   - One chatbot with **Privacy Mode** enabled.
+   - One chatbot with **Privacy Mode** disabled.
+   For detailed instructions on interacting with BotFather, refer to the official documentation: [Telegram Bot Features](https://core.telegram.org/bots/features#botfather).

+2. **Configure Bot Tokens**
+   Obtain the access tokens provided by BotFather for both chatbots.
+Populate the `privacyOnBotToken` and `privacyOffBotToken` variables in the `index.js` file with the respective tokens.

+3. **Set Up a Telegram Group**
+   Create a Telegram group that includes human participants and both chatbots.
+This group will serve as the experimental environment for observing chatbot interactions under different privacy configurations.

 ### Launch Chatbot

 Follow these steps to execute the chatbot and capture network traffic: